Politics Group Share your interest in Guernsey politics

 If you like to follow the issues of the day, you’ll love the Women in Public Life Politics Group.

 You don’t need to be a politics nerd.
 And it doesn’t matter which side of the fence your political views are.
-You’re just someone who cares about how the island is run and wants to share that interest with others in a welcoming, respectful environment.
+You’re a woman who cares about how the island is run and wants to share that interest with others in a welcoming, respectful environment.

 It’s free and there are two ways to get involved: